 Skip advert

 Advertisement - Article continues below

-There’s plenty of space for two adults up front, and you’ll be able to fit a couple of grown-ups in the back seats easily too.
-The XC40 has a pretty long wheelbase, so they should be fine for legroom, and there’s plenty of headroom for back-seat passengers, even with the optional panoramic sunroof fitted.
+You’ll be able to fit a couple of grown-ups in the back seats easily.
+The XC40 has a pretty long wheelbase, so they should be fine for legroom, and there’s plenty of headroom, even with the optional panoramic sunroof fitted.

-Can you squeeze a third person into the rear seats?
-At a push, yes.
-But there’s a transmission tunnel running down the middle of the floor, so they may complain about having to place their feet on either side of it.
-Two ISOFIX child seat mounting points are provided on the outer positions of the rear seats.
+You can fit three across the back at a push, but there’s a transmission tunnel running down the middle of the floor - a remnant of the time when Volvo offered four-wheel drive in the XC40 - so middle-seat occupants might complain about having to place their feet on either side of it.
+Two Isofix child seat mounting points are provided on the outer positions of the rear seats.

-The XC40 doesn’t boast the largest load bay in its class, but it’s easy to use what space is on offer there.
-That’s because the mild-hybrid version's 433-litre boot has an impressively flat floor, with no lip at the front edge, so it’s easy to slide heavier items in there.
-Even more importantly, the rear seats fold down completely flat, so you get a level load bay as well as 1,328 litres of space at your disposal.
+The XC40's 443-litre boot isn't the largest load bay in its class, but it’s easy to use the space available.
+That’s because the mild-hybrid version's boot has an impressively flat floor, with no lip at the front edge, making it easy to slide heavier items in there.
+Even more importantly, the rear seats fold down completely flat, so you get a level load bay and 1,319 litres of space at your disposal.
+This is more space than you’ll get in the electric EX40 that uses the same platform, because of that car’s different packaging to make room for the drive battery.

-Spec the Convenience Pack, and you’ll get a folding boot floor that divides the space, and provides a way to strap your shopping to the divider to stop it from rolling around.
+The Convenience Pack includes a folding boot floor that divides the space, and provides a way to stop items rolling around.
 The hinges even stand proud of the top edge of the resulting divider, giving you a few extra points from which to hang shopping bags.

 Towing

-Towing capacities for the XC40 vary depending on which version you choose.
-The entry-level mild-hybrid B3 has a 1,600kg maximum braked trailer weight, but buyers prioritising towing ability will be better served by the B4 version, which has a 2,000kg limit.
-The all-electric EX40 can haul up to 1,500kg in both Single Motor and Single Motor Extended Range forms, or up to 1,800kg if you choose the Twin Motor model.
-The latter has four-wheel drive, which might be helpful on slippery surfaces.
+Towing capacities for the XC40 vary depending on which engine you choose.
+The mild-hybrid B3 has a 1,600kg maximum braked trailer weight, but buyers prioritising towing ability will be better served by the more powerful B4, which is not only torquier but has a 2,000kg braked limit.
+A retractable towbar is priced at around £1,400.

+Skip advert